-- 8.91 There is very little scope for new office development within town centres.
+8.95 There is very little scope for new office development within town centres.
 It is expected that the need for new office development as identified in the Employment Land Needs Assessment (2016) and the 2017 update will be delivered mostly on business park style sites on sites allocated in this Local Plan.
-Proposals for new office development in addition to that allocated on sites in this Local Plan should consider the requirements of both Policy WLP8.18 and Policy WLP8.13 on new employment development. - 8.92 For sites outside of the town centre and not allocated in the Local Plan, the Framework requires an impact assessment of the proposed development on existing, committed and planned public and private sector investment in town centres.
+Proposals for new office development in addition to that allocated on sites in this Local Plan should consider the requirements of both Policy WLP8.18 and Policy WLP8.13 on new employment development.

+- 8.96 For sites outside of the town centre and not allocated in the Local Plan, the Framework requires an impact assessment of the proposed development on existing, committed and planned public and private sector investment in town centres.
 The impact assessment should also consider the impact of the proposal on town centre vitality and viability, including local consumer choice and trade in the town centre and wider area, up to five years from the time the application is made.
 For major schemes where the full impact will not be realised in five years, the impact should also be assessed up to ten years from the time the application is made.
 The Framework sets a national threshold of 2,500sqm of development where the impact assessment applies.
-However, the Framework makes clear that Local Plans can set a local threshold.
+However, the Framework makes clear that local plans can set a local threshold.
 The Retail and Leisure Needs Assessment states that in Waveney a lower threshold of 350sqm would be appropriate.
-This is due to the potential impact smaller format supermarkets could have on existing centres, and the impact of smaller non-food stores above 350sqm which are unlikely to trade as a purely local facility. - 8.93 Policy WLP8.18 designates Town Centre Boundaries and Primary Shopping Areas.
+The Retail Impact Threshold Advice for Waveney District (2018) provides further analysis an evidence for setting an appropriate retail impact threshold based on the health and size of town centres in the District, the average size of retail units and recent planning permissions for retail.
+This additional work confirms that the 350 square metre retail impact threshold is appropriate for the whole District. - 8.97 Policy WLP8.18 designates Town Centre Boundaries and Primary Shopping Areas.
 The Policy requires a sequential approach to the development of town centre uses on the basis of these designations in line with the National Planning Policy Framework.
-Given the lack of sites at present to accommodate needs, the policy sets out a flexible approach to ensure needs can be met in the future if sites can still not be found within the town centre.
+However, some town centre use development will be permitted in the Oulton Broad District Centre, Kirkley District Centre, Local Shopping Centres, the North of Lowestoft Garden Village, Land South of the Street Carlton Colville and the Beccles and Worlingham Garden Neighbourhood, in line with Policies WLP2.11, WLP2.12, WLP2.13, WLP2.16 and WLP3.1 respectively. - 8.98 Given the lack of sites at present to accommodate needs, the policy sets out a flexible approach to ensure needs can be met in the future if sufficient sites can still not be found within the town centre and within the above areas.
 To ensure new proposals do not undermine the viability and vitality of town centres and significant adverse impacts on existing, committed and planned public and private sector investment in town centres is avoided, new developments over 350sqm will need to be accompanied by an impact assessment.